Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 Lead Capture Landing page

 This landing page is more on the technical side.
 Unlike other landing pages designed to capture leads and direct current customers, the lead capture page is where visitor data is asked for.
-You know when you sign up with LeadAdvisors, and you’re prompted to give your name and email?
+Do you know when you sign up with LeadAdvisors and are prompted to give your name and email?
 That’s a landing page. (this is big)

 Long-form sales landing page

 This page is a little different than the rest because of how long it can be.
-On the sales landing page, you answer your target audience’s questions and give any information that could make their journey from a potential lead to a buying customer a smooth transition.
+On the sales landing page, you answer your target audience’s questions and give any information that could smooth their journey from a potential lead to a buying customer.

 Click-through landing page